Ruth Barnett: Early career

-At the age of 23, Ruth began working for Dr. Griff as an assistant.
-They worked closely for eleven years, with Griff allowing Ruth to stand in during operations to learn abortion techniques.
-Eventually Ruth was able to perform the operations herself, concluding that this was her life's work.
-Ruth parted uneasily with Alys eleven years later, partly due to growing disagreements about Ruth's role in the practice.
+At the age of 23, Ruth Barnett began working for Dr. Griff as an assistant.
+They worked closely for eleven years, with Griff allowing Barnett to stand in during operations to learn abortion techniques.
+Eventually Barnett was able to perform the operations herself, concluding that this was her life's work.
+Barnett parted uneasily with Griff eleven years later, partly due to growing disagreements about Barnett's role in the practice.
 Hoping to strike out on her own, she opened a small business that ultimately failed.
 That same year, she began to collaborate with Dr. George Watts, the same physician who gave her an abortion in 1911.
-Not only did Dr. Watts expand her knowledge of abortion techniques, he also helped her get a license to practice medicine.
-Ruth enrolled in a two-year chiropractor program, which placed an emphasis on naturopathy.
-After receiving her certification and apprenticing under Dr. Watts for another five years, Ruth began her independent career by buying the practices of several retiring physicians.
+Not only did Watts expand her knowledge of abortion techniques, he also helped her get a license to practice medicine.
+Barnett enrolled in a two-year chiropractor program, which placed an emphasis on naturopathy.
+After receiving her certification and apprenticing under Dr. Watts for another five years, Barnett began her independent career by buying the practices of several retiring physicians.
+Her practice operated on a sliding scale; wealthy women and girls paid the most for abortions, while poor women and girls paid little or nothing.

-Despite the fact that abortions had been illegal in Oregon since 1854, Ruth was able to begin her long career as an abortion provider.
+Despite the fact that abortions had been illegal in Oregon since 1854, Ruth Barnett was able to begin her long career as an abortion provider.
 She opened the Stewart Clinic in Portland, Oregon during the 1930s.
+It remained open for 30 years.
 The police paid little to no attention to her practice, as anti-abortion laws were rarely enforced at that time unless maternal death occurred.
 When she opened her practice, America was starting to feel the effects of the Great Depression.
-Because very few people could afford to have more children to feed, Ruth's practice was incredibly sought after.
-Ruth made about $182,000 per year at this practice, which is the modern equivalent of about $3,250,000 per year.
+Because very few people could afford to have more children to feed, Barnett's practice was incredibly sought after.
+Many of her clients were wealthy women.
+Barnett made about $182,000 per year at this practice, which is the modern equivalent of about $3,250,000 per year.
 Despite her lack of legal certification, she maintained the highest safety record of practicing abortion providers in the area, including licensed practitioners.
 In fact, the majority of her patients were referred to her by properly licensed practitioners.